ginevargas/defensive/README.md

-This is our final project in defensive prog.
+Compilation of my activities and project in defensive prog.